-ACACC’s Holding Facility is located at 1480 Blockhouse Valley Road in Clinton.
-As we are a new facility co-located with other county services with limited staffing, at this time we are not open to the public.
+ACACC’s Animal Shelter is located at 1480 Blockhouse Valley Road in Clinton.
+As we are a new facility co-located with other county services with limited staffing, at this time we are only open to the public on Wednesdays from 9:00 a.m. to 12:00 p.m.
+All other visits are by appointment.
 Please call our ACACC officers to schedule a time to confirm your pet’s identity and/or reunite with your pet.
 You may call Officer Porter at 865-256-0755 or Officer Miller at 865-441-1281.
-We hope to be able to support increased staffing and a perhaps a separate entrance in the coming months so that ACACC may set scheduled hours open to the public.
-You must call and schedule in advance.
+We hope to be able to support increased staffing and a perhaps a separate entrance in the coming months so that ACACC may expand scheduled hours open to the public.
+Remember: except for Wednesday's 9:00 a.m.-12:00 p.m., you must call and schedule in advance.

 By law, stray animals are held the following times:

 - Stray with no identification: 3 days

 - Bite Animal: 10 days from date of bite